r-lyeh/stdpack.c/README.md

 # About compression (tips)

 1. When possible, feed each dedicated hardware its own compressed data format.
 Ie, feed BCn,ETCn,PVRTn... textures to the GPUs that support them, also feed AAC,MPn,OGG... bitstreams to the sound decoders that directly support them, and so on.
 No general compression algorithm can beat specific compression for specialized hardware.
-Always know your data and evolve your tools around it: as general rule, general compression should be always the last resort.
+Always know your data and evolve your tools around it.
+As general rule, general compression should be always the last resort.

 1. When picking compressors, know your algorithms and your platform budgets.
 Ensure that memory consumption of your picked algorithm matches your target platform budget.
 For example, BALZ or LZMA with large dictionaries will take dozens or hundreds of MiBs while decompressing, so ensure they will be used in a desktop computer and not in a 512M mobile.